-So you have decided that you really like a certain daycare facility and you’re considering putting your child in their care.
-Maybe this facility is close to work, maybe it is open during the times you need, maybe it is inexpensive and the staff seems nice and well-educated.
+So you have decided that you really like a certain daycare facility, and you’re considering putting your child in their care.
+Maybe this facility is close to work, maybe it is open during the times you need, maybe it is inexpensive, and the staff seems nice and experienced.
 Whatever the reasons may be, you should always be aware of what you are entitled to as a parent who leaves their child in the care of a daycare facility.

-If you are currently searching for a daycare, check out our 11 Step Guide For Parents Searching For A Safe Daycare!
+If you are currently searching for a daycare, check out our guide, 10 Tips For Parents Searching For A Safe Daycare!

 The Texas Department of Family and Protective Services, Licensing Division, has come up with certain minimum guidelines and regulations that must be followed by licensed child-care centers in Texas.
-The Texas Minimum Standards for Child-Care Centers gives parents the right to seek certain things from licensed child-care facilities.
+The Texas Minimum Standards for childcare centers give parents the right to seek certain things from licensed childcare facilities.
 Every parent wants to make sure their child is safe, healthy, and in the care of a responsible adult at all times.
 In order to ensure your child’s safety, you should know what you are entitled to by law.

 What Are Your Rights?

-- Notice & Communication: You are entitled to immediate notice when your child is injured and the injury requires medical attention by a health-care professional and when your child has been involved in any situation that placed the child at risk.
-For example, if your child has suffered a serious injury, like a broken arm, a sprained wrist, or a serious cut, you are entitled to immediate notice by the facility.
+- Notice & Communication: You are entitled to immediate notice when your child is injured, the injury requires medical attention by a healthcare professional, and when your child has been involved in any situation that placed the child at risk.
+For example, if your child has suffered a serious injury, like a broken arm, a sprained wrist, or a serious cut, you are entitled to immediate notice from the facility.
 They are not permitted to wait until you pick up your child to notify you of serious injuries that require medical attention.

 Check out our article on more rights parents have when it comes to their child being injured while at daycare: What Are My Rights As A Parent When Dealing With A Daycare Lawsuit?